mapbender/mapbender/docs/UPGRADING.md

 ### Removed deprecated methods and properties
 - MapbenderYamlCompilerPass: Removed property applicationPaths.
 Use parameter "mapbender.yaml_application_dirs" instead.

+### Warnings that got promoted to Errors
+- RegistrationController: Throw error if a group configured via the parameter "fom_user.self_registration_groups" does not exist

 ### YAML Definitions
 - Source definitions must now use the key "type" instead of "class" to define its type.
 See [the documentation](sources/sources.md) for details.

 ## 4.2.0

 ### Update database